 The device detects short-circuits between the output and VPWR.
-The detection is performed during the OFF state.
-The output-shorted-to-VPWR fault-bit (OS_s) is set whenever the output voltage rises above V{OSD(THRES)}.
+The detection is performed during the Off-state.
+The output-shorted-to-VPWR fault-bit (OS_s) is set whenever the output voltage rises above $V{OSD(THRES)}$.
 The fault is reported in real time on the FSB pin and saved by the OS_s bit.
 Occurrence of this fault does not trigger automatic turn-off.

 Even if the short-circuit disappears, the OS_s bit is not cleared until the FAULTR register is read.
-The function may be disabled by setting OS dis s=1.
+The function may be disabled by setting OS_dis_s=1.
 The function operates over the duty cycle ranges specified in Diagnostic features.

-This type of event shall be limited to 1000 min. during its lifetime.
-In case of permanent output shorted to the power supply condition, it is needed to turn-on the corresponding channel.
+This type of event shall be limited to 1000 min. during the vehicle lifetime.
+In case of permanent output shorted to the battery condition, it is needed to turn-on the corresponding channel.

-6.2.4.2 Openload detection in OFF state
+6.2.4.2 Open load detection in Off state

-Openload-in-OFF state detection (OL_OFF) is performed continuously during each OFF state (both for CSR0 and CSR1).
+Open load-in-OFF-state detection (OL_OFF) is performed continuously during each OFF-state (both for CSR0 and CSR1).
 This function is implemented by injecting a small current into the load ($I{OLD(OFF)}$).
 When the load is disconnected, the output voltage rises above $V{OLD(THRES)}$.
 OL_OFF is then detected and the OL_OFF bit in the FAULTR register is set.
-If disappearance of the Openload fault is detected, the FSB output pin returns to a high immediately, but the OL_OFF bit in the fault register remains set until it is cleared by a read out of the FAULTR register.
+If disappearance of the open load fault is detected, the FSB output pin returns to a high immediately, but the OL_OFF bit in the fault register remains set until it is cleared by a read out of the FAULTR register.
 The function may be disabled by setting OLOFF_dis_s=1.
-The function operates over the duty cycle ranges specified in section Diagnostic features.
+The function operates over the duty cycle ranges specified in Diagnostic features.

-6.2.4.3 Openload detection in ON state (OL_ON)
+6.2.4.3 Open load detection in On state (OL_ON)

-Openload in ON state detection (OLON) is performed continuously during the ON state for CSR0 over the ranges specified in section Diagnostic features.
-An Openload in ON state fault is detected when the load current is lower than the Openload current threshold $I{OLD(ON)}$.
-This happens at $I{OLD(ON)} = 150$ mA (typ.) for high current sense mode (CSR0), and at 7.0 mA (typ.) for low current mode.
+Open load in ON state detection (OLON) is performed continuously during the On state for CSR0 over the ranges specified in section Diagnostic features.
+An open load in On state fault is detected when the load current is lower than the open load current threshold $I{OLD(ON)}$.
+This happens at $I{OLD(ON)} = 150$ mA (typ.) for high-current sense mode (CSR0), and at 7.0 mA (typ.) for low-current mode.
 FSB is asserted low and the OLON bit in the fault register is set to 1 but the channel remains On.
-FSB goes high as soon as disappearance of the failure cause is detected, but the OLON bit remains set.
+FSB goes high as soon as disappearance of the failure cause is detected, but the OL_ON bit remains set.

-In high current mode (CSR0), Openload in ON state detection is done continuously during the ON state and the OLON-bit remains set even if the fault disappears.
+In High-current mode (CSR0), open load in On state detection is done continuously during the On state and the OLON-bit remains set even if the fault disappears.

-In high current mode, the OLON-bit is cleared when the FAULTR register is read during the OFF state, even if the fault has not disappeared.
+In high-current mode, the OLON-bit is cleared when the FAULTR register is read during the Off state, even if the fault hasn't disappeared.
 The OLON-bit is also cleared when the FAULTR register is read during the ON state, provided the failure cause (load disconnected) has disappeared.

-In low current mode (CSR1), OL_ON is done periodically instead of continuously and only operates when fast slew rate is selected.
+In low-current mode (CSR1), OL_ON is done periodically instead of continuously and only operates when fast slew rate is selected.
 When the internal PWM module is used with an internal or external clock (case 1), the period is 150 ms (typ.).
 When the direct inputs are used (case 2), the period is that of the input signal.
 The detection instants in both cases are given by the following: